Codecov Tokens

 token: ${{ secrets.CODECOV_TOKEN }}

 And that's it.
-Uploads from private GitHub repos, or protected branches on public repos, now happen with a token.
+Uploads from GitHub repos now happen with a token.

 Uploading without a token

-Codecov does not require a token for an upload when both the following conditions are true:
+Codecov does not require a token for an upload when either of the following conditions are true:

 Projects that accept contributions from forks can add a prefix to the contribution's branch name and send uploads to Codecov without having to expose any CI secrets.

-The latest version of the Codecov GitHub Action automatically modifies the branch name when a token isn't available.
+Starting on >v4.0 of the codecov-action, the branch name on pull requests from forks is automatically modified to include a :.
 Codecov should work smoothly on pull requests from forks out of the box.

 Legacy upload methods